-There have been many collaborations in the past involving experimental and numerical studies of the TCF configuration (e.g., [4, 12, 18]).
+There have been many collaborations in the past involving experimental and numerical studies of the TCF configuration (e.g., [4, 12, 18-20]).
 One of the underlying aspects in these studies is the choice of the computational domain.
-The two computational domains that have been used are, broadly: (i) a large domain that includes the upstream region of the nozzle exits as well as the region between them, as shown in green color in Fig. 1(a); and, (ii) a small cylindrical domain that includes only the region between the two nozzle exits, and therefore excludes the upstream region involving the TGP, as depicted in red color in Fig. 1(a) and shown in Fig. 1(c).
+The two computational domains that have been used are, broadly: (i) a large domain that includes the upstream region of the nozzle exits as well as the region between them, as highlighted by the green box in Fig. 1a; and, (ii) a small cylindrical domain that includes only the region between the two nozzle exits, and therefore excludes the upstream region involving the TGP, as depicted by the red box in Fig. 1a and b.

-In many previous studies involving high-fidelity LES of the counterflow configuration (e.g., [4, 12]), a large computational domain is chosen, which includes the region upstream of the nozzle exits.
+In many previous studies involving LES of the counterflow configuration (e.g., [4, 12, 20]), a large computational domain is chosen, which includes the region upstream of the nozzle exits.
 The main advantage of choosing such a computational domain is that it facilitates the prediction of the development of the flow and turbulence field downstream of the TGP.
 Hence, such simulations are predictive.
 Additionally, the boundary conditions for the velocity field at the inflow boundaries of the large domain are simpler, i.e., non-turbulent, and we suppose that the conditions at the nozzle exits are insensitive to the details of these specified boundary conditions.
 However, the large computational domain and the complex geometry make the LES calculations difficult and expensive.
-Although the prediction of the velocity field downstream of the TGP is important, the main focus of the counterflow studies has been to understand turbulence-chemistry interactions in the region between the two nozzles exit planes, where a turbulent non-premixed/premixed flame is established near the mid-plane.
+Although the prediction of the velocity field downstream of the TGP is important, the main focus of the past counterflow studies has been to understand turbulence-chemistry interactions in the region between the two nozzle exit planes, where a turbulent non-premixed/premixed flame is established near the mid-plane.
 It is therefore logical to consider the second choice - a smaller cylindrical computational domain between the two nozzle exits.
 Due to its simple geometry and smaller size, this solution domain enables simpler and less expensive high-fidelity LES.
 On the other hand, one major limitation of choosing such a compact domain is the need to specify inflow boundary conditions on the (turbulent) velocity field at the nozzle exit planes.
-It was concluded early on in previous counterflow studies that predicting the turbulent velocity field in the downstream region of the TGP is essential to choosing the correct boundary conditions at the nozzle exit planes [19].
+It was concluded early on in previous counterflow studies that predicting the turbulent velocity field in the downstream region of the TGP is essential to choosing the correct boundary conditions at the nozzle exit planes [21].